developercamp/devcamp18/README.md

 If you would like to share your notes, repositories, sketches, photos, ... you made during Developer Camp with other attendees, [just paste a link to them, here](https://github.com/developercamp/devcamp18/blob/master/feedback.md).

+You would like to learn more?
+Take a look at what happened at **#devcamp17** in the [official repository](https://github.com/developercamp/devcamp17).

 ### Format

 	Description (keep it firm)